 From impact, the police SUV stopped with two passenger-side wheels on the sidewalk.

-Police said the Tesla driver sustained minor injuries, and no police officers were in the vehicle at the time of the accident.
+Police said the Tesla driver sustained minor injuries, and no police officers were in the vehicle at the time of the car accident.

 Tesla remains under close examination after facing scrutiny for the company’s malfunctioning Autopilot mode.
 In March, a Model X SUV hit a safety barrier in Mountain View, California and killed the driver.
 Another driver in Salt Lake City suffered injuries when her car hit a parked fire truck.
 The carmaker says autopilot is not made to prevent crashes and cautions drivers to avoid depending on it entirely.